 Dancing your story, deepening emotional awareness through dance and movement was inspired by my experience and training in Biodanza.
 I’ve now renamed it Hybridanza to reflect my modifications to the original system and just to be confusing, I’ll use both terms.

 Each session lasts up to two hours and the dance / movement exercises require no special skills and there are no steps to learn other than to find your own expression within each exercise, sometimes alone, sometimes with another or with the whole group.
 The dance / movement isn’t non-stop but includes brief reflective pauses after which the next exercise is shown.
 Dancing your story is suitable for all and operates on the principle of physical self-regulation and non-verbal feedback to others through the dance and movement.

 There is sometimes a pre-determined theme that guides the selection of exercises and music to create a harmonious environment for the theme to be explored and experienced.

 Some of the themes offered so far in public workshops include: Emerging; Surrender; Homecoming and The Four Elements.

-Dancing your story workshops with Playback Theatre groups have taken place in the UK, Lithuania, Hong Kong, Ukraine, Sri Lanka and Thailand (at a therapeutic community) and featured on the programme at the International Playback Theatre Gathering in Frankfurt in November 2011.
-Since 2011, Dancing your story has featured on the programme at the European Playback Theatre Gatherings in Devon 2012, Amsterdam 2014, Spanish Playback Theatre Gatherings in Salamanca in 2014 and Alanis in 2015 and the Bulgarian Playback Theatre Gathering in 2017.
+Dancing your story workshops with Playback Theatre groups have taken place in the UK, Lithuania, Hong Kong, Sri Lanka and Thailand (at a therapeutic community) and featured on the programme at the International Playback Theatre Gathering in Frankfurt in November 2011.
+Dancing your story has also featured on the programme at the European Playback Theatre Gatherings in Crimea, Ukraine 2009, Devon, England 2012, Amsterdam 2014, Spanish Playback Theatre Gatherings in Salamanca in 2014 and Alanis in 2015 and the Bulgarian Playback Theatre Gathering in 2017.
 I also gave a workshop in this method to the Actors Collective in Bangalore in December 2017 and again in Bangalore in 2019 along with the IPTN Board prior to the IPTN International Conference held there.